 Betsy DeVos, the Secretary of Education, has made one thing clear from the beginning of her tenure: She’s a huge supporter of college online learning.
 This week she continued to follow through on her promise to support the cause.
-In an announcement on January 7, DeVos said she would change the rules for what counts as a course at the postsecondary level and as a result, extend federal funds to a wider range of postsecondary providers.
+In an announcement on January 7, DeVos said she would change regulations determining what counts as a course at the postsecondary level and as a result while extending federal funds to a wider range of postsecondary institutions and organizations.
 The announcement is good news for certain institutions that have clashed with federal regulators in the past over what counts as a course, but not everyone is happy about DeVos’s latest announcements.

 DeVos’s Proposed Changes

 DeVos’s key change inolves the criteria used to determine what types of courses and programs are worthy of federal loans and grants.
-In essence, DeVos is proposing to give accrediting agencies more flexibility in approving programs that don’t fit traditional educational models, and this includes many college online learning programs.
+In essence, DeVos wants to offer accrediting agencies more leeway in approving programs that don’t fit traditional educational models, and this includes many college online learning programs.

 Online courses and programs under current federal regulations often don’t qualify for Title IV funding.
-The reason is simple: For a course to qualify, it needs to meet minimum benchmarks for instructor-student contact hours.
+The reason is simple: For a course to qualify, it needs to meet a certain number of instructor-student contact hours.
 In the case of some online courses, students may spend less time engaging with qualified instructors.
 DeVos’s proposal would essentially change what counts as a “qualifiable” course or program.

-As reported in the Washington Post on the day of DeVos’s announcement, under the proposal, the Education Department would grant “accreditors, and to a lesser extent colleges, more authority over how distance education, correspondence courses and credit hours are defined.”
-In the process, Obama-era rules would be overridden.
-Under Obama, strict guidelines were established to determine what counts as one hour of classroom instruction or faculty content.
+Under the proposal, the Education Department will grant accreditors considerable more authority in defining what counts as a distance or correspondence course and give them more say in determining how credit hours are determined.
+In the process, Obama-era rules would essentially be overridden.
+Under Obama, strict guidelines were put in place to determine what counts as one hour of classroom instruction or faculty instruction.